Automating Agents with Triggers

 Debounce settings

-Some events fire in rapid succession — for example, a flurry of customer messages in a Zendesk Messaging conversation.
-Debounce settings let you batch these rapid events so your agent processes them together instead of running once per event.
+Some events fire in rapid succession — for example, a flurry of customer messages in a Zendesk Messaging conversation, or several ticket updates landing back-to-back.
+Debounce settings let you batch these rapid events so your agent processes them as a single context instead of running once per event.

 Tip